Tumbleweeds plague drought-stricken American West

 While seen as a symbol of the American West, tumbleweeds are in fact a non-native weed - the Russian thistle - that was introduced into the United States in the late 19th century, according to the U.S. Department of Agriculture.

-Ben Berlinger, a rangeland resources specialist with the U.S. Department of Agriculture’s Natural Resources Conservation Service in La Junta, Colorado, said a “perfect storm” of conditions has allowed the weed to proliferate.
+Ben Berlinger, a rangeland resources specialist with the USDA’s Natural Resources Conservation Service in La Junta, Colorado, said a “perfect storm” of conditions has allowed the weed to proliferate.

 Berlinger said cattle ranchers have either sold off or moved their herds out of drought-parched grazing regions as a lack of moisture in recent years has dried up native forage, making more room for the hardy and largely drought-resistant tumbleweed.